person50605/crawl/crawl-ref/docs/quickstart.md

    corridor so that they must fight you one-on-one.
  - Consumable items like scrolls and potions won't do you any good when you're dead, and most are more effective when used at the start of a tough fight than when you're near death.
-Try identifying some ahead of time by 'wasting' one from a stack while in a safe spot.
+Try identifying some ahead of time by using a scroll of identify on your unknown items or by 'wasting' one from a stack while in a safe spot.
  - Remember to use projectiles before engaging monsters in close combat.
  - Learn when to run away from things you can't handle - this is important!